cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   pip install cloudmesh

-  (This is not yet fully supported, so you do need the source code instalation)
+  (This is not yet fully supported, so you do need the source code installation)

-If you like to extend cloudmesh we recommand that you download the following reppository into your local copy of github source code directories.
+If you like to extend cloudmesh we recommend that you download the following repository into your local copy of github source code directories.
 We assume you have git installed::

   $ mkdir github